 “Something happened.
 His initiation was faulty too.
 He….
 He was unstable—”

-“Stein, cool it,” Gilbert repeated.
+“Stein, calm down,” Gilbert repeated.

 “Who else is here?”
 Brandt tried tentatively.
 “Omicron—”